NatLabRockies/reVRt/README.rst

     pip install nlr-revrt

+This is highly recommended as you will get the release build of the Rust code, which is significantly faster than the debug build that is installed when building from source.

 If you would like to install and run reVRt from source, we recommend using `pixi <https://pixi.sh/latest/>`_:

 .. code-block:: bash